 Taking the ferry to the Greek Cycladic islands

 Athens has a ferry ports to the Greek Cycladic Islands, such as Paros, Naxos, Ios and Santorini.
 Piraeus pier is the one headed towards Santorini and I went with BlueStar Ferries.
-If you wanted to travel onward to Turkey, there are ferry routes available as well.
-See here for more informaiton.
+Santorini is a highly recommended island destination with gorgeous cliffs, amazing sunsets and striking white stucco houses.

 Hop On- Hop Off Open Tour Bus